Installing mat systems is very straight forward

 When installing mat systems you must make sure you do not order too much.
 When you have ordered the correct sized mat clean the floor to make sure it’s clear of dust.
 It’s a good idea to apply some tilers primer (Not PVA).
 Now start to plan where the mat will go in the layout of your room.

 When you start to lay the mat we recommend that when installing the mat system you do so with the cables facing upwards.
-The HQ 2mm mats have a sticky mat backing.
-T
+The Warmtoes 2mm mats have a sticky mat backing.

 Now install the tiles using flexible adhesive.
 You must wait 10 to 14 days before you can turn the heating on to allow the adhesive to dry naturally.